 It corresponds to inward seeking, peaceful solutions, harmony of opposites.
 Silver can be used to enhance or encourage these qualities in the self.
 Because of its mystic, attractive qualities, silver is lucky for romance.
 Silver also aids clairvoyance and spirit communication.

 Because of its antiquity, power and beauty, silver is the Queen of Precious Metals.
-So much in demand was silver that by the Middle Ages the sources had dwindled and new mines opened in Europe.
+By the Middle Ages the sources dwindle and new mines opened in Europe.
 A famous source of silver is the Black Forest in southwest Germany.

-Silver rings or coins carry the spiritual powers of the circle shape.
+Silver rings or coins are considered to carry the spiritual powers of the circle shape.
 The circle relates to the moon, completeness or wholeness, purity, divine awakening.
 Circles, like horseshoes, are containers or vessels for magical energies.

-The Kingdom of Lydia in Asia Minor minted the first coins in c.
+The Kingdom of Lydia in Asia Minor mints the first coins in c.
 600 BCE.
-They were made of electrum, a natural alloy of silver and gold.
+They're made of electrum, a natural alloy of silver and gold.
 Silver comes into common use in 1742.
-A cutler in Sheffield invented silver plate when spilled molten silver fuses to copper of a knife.
+A cutler in Sheffield invents silver plate when spilled molten silver fuses to copper of a knife.

 The product is known as Sheffield silver.
 Copper, lead and tin are used extensively as base metals for silver and gold, making the expensive metalware available to the public.